How much does it cost to use counseling services?

 Counseling services are paid for through student tuition and fees.
 No additional payment is required for students to use these services.

 Confidential counseling means that when you start talking with one of our counselors, everything you say will stay between you and your counselor, unless you report that you are going to hurt yourself, someone else, mention child abuse of a minor, or have been assigned to attend sessions as part of a judicial sanction.
 Unless you sign a form giving us permission to speak to someone, we cannot disclose any information to anyone.
 The Wellness Center does everything it can to protect your right to confidential treatment.

 How qualified are the counselors?

-The counselors at the Wellness Center are top notch, professional counselors with years of experience.
-They have at least a master’s degree in counseling, and have held positions in various mental health settings and college campuses.
+At the Wellness Center you will top notch, professional counselors with years of experience.
+They have at least a master’s degree in counseling, are licensed in their professions and have held positions in various mental health settings and college campuses.
 Most important, the counselors care about making sure our students get help when they need it.